 After the client or editor has checked or proofread the ‘final proof’:

 - if there are any errors or items for improvement, they amend the PDF and resend to the printer, or

 - if there are no further amendments to be made, they give the go-ahead (approval) to the printer and the print run commences.

 The printer then sends the books to the client: the book is now self-published.

 - Self-publishing: file formats from manuscript to proofreading

-- For more information about the process of self-publishing, go to The cost (and steps) of self-publishing.
+- The cost (and steps) of self-publishing.

-Edited by Dee Sansom, On Time Typing, Editing and Proofreading
+This article has been edited by Dee Sansom, On Time Typing, Editing and Proofreading

 Back To Blog